itznick/basic-java-programs/README.md

    - **File:** `Factorial.java`
    - **Description:** A program to calculate the factorial of a given number.

+7. **FibonacciSeries**
+   - **File:** `FibonacciSeries.java`
+   - **Description:** A program to generate the Fibonacci series up to a specified number of terms.
+The Fibonacci sequence is a series of numbers where each number is the sum of the two preceding ones, starting from 0 and 1.

 ### Folder Structure

 Each program is contained within its own folder.
 Inside each folder, you'll find: